danielcagostinho/UIRecreationChallenge/README.md

 # UIRecreationChallenge
 The challenge is to recreate the image shown using vanilla css/html, and without compilation.
-(20 minutes)
+You have 20 minutes.

 ## Instructions
 1. create a folder <teamname>/